Public Forum terms and conditions

 Attendance

-If a person wishes to make a general address to the Council, they must apply in the same manner and identify the subject matter proposed to be addressed.
+If a person wishes to make a general address to the Council, they must apply in the same manner and identify the subject they wish to speak on.

-A person may apply to speak on no more than two items of business on the agenda of the council meeting.
-A person may also speak once as a general address not related to items of business on the agenda of the council meeting.
+A person may apply to speak on up to two items of business on the agenda of the Council meeting.
+A person may also speak once on a general matter.

-An email confirmation will be sent to all people submitting an online registration once the registration form is submitted.
+An email confirmation will be sent to all people who submitted an application on the morning of the public forum.

-Legal representatives acting on behalf of others are not to be permitted to speak at a public forum unless they identify their status as a legal representative when applying to speak at the public forum.
+Representatives acting on behalf of others are not to be permitted to speak at a public forum unless they identify their status as a representative when applying to speak at the public forum.

 Refusal of applications

 The General Manager or their delegate may refuse an application to speak at a public forum.
-The General Manager or their delegate must give reasons in writing for a decision to refuse an application.
+The General Manager or their delegate must give reasons for their decision in writing.

 Limit on number of speakers

+If more than 5 speakers apply to speak “for” or “against” an item, the chairperson may call for a vote from Councillors to limit the number of speakers.
 If the vote to limit the number of speakers is carried, those permitted to speak will be determined by the order in which the applications were received.
-Any person who is permitted to speak under this clause may, at their discretion, nominate another registered speaker to take their place.
+Any person who is permitted to speak in this way may nominate another registered speaker to take their place.

 Order of business